 Providing puppies with the opportunity to exercise is a very important aspect of their care.
 Apart from providing various health benefits, exercising may also provide a good opportunity for your puppy to socialise with other puppies and dogs which is vital for their behavioural development.
+Check with your vet when your puppy can safely go to the park in relation to their vaccination status.

 On the lead:

 - Whilst on the lead you should walk your puppy at a walking pace.
 It is also advisable to take your puppy for short walks only.
 If your puppy sits down or lies down during their walk it is important to allow them some time to rest and to wait until they choose to start walking again.
 If they appear too tired to continue on, it is advisable to stop the walk and head home.
+As your puppy gets older, always permit some time for sniffing plants, posts and other things as this is a very important activity that they really enjoy.

 Off the lead (running freely):